By Seth Eggert, Associate Editor

 Despite rivalries with Richard Petty, David Pearson, and others, Allison built a dedicated and loyal fan base throughout his career.
 His legion of fans came through both triumph and tragedy.

 Allison suffered a career-ending crash at Pocono Raceway in 1988 that affected his memory.
 The 2011 NASCAR Hall of Fame inductee lost both of his sons, Clifford and Davey, to at-track accidents in 1992 and 1993, respectively.
-Clifford passed away after in a crash in practice at Michigan Int’l Speedway, and Davey from injuries he suffered in a helicopter crash at Talladega Superspeedway.
+Clifford passed away after a crash in practice at Michigan Int’l Speedway, and Davey from injuries he suffered in a helicopter crash at Talladega Superspeedway.

 “Bobby Allison personified the term ‘racer,’” NASCAR Chairman and CEO Jim France said.
 “Though he is best known as one of the winningest drivers in NASCAR Cup Series history, his impact on the sport extends far beyond the record books.
 As a driver, he won races and championships across several NASCAR divisions.
 But as the leader of the famous “Alabama Gang,” Bobby connected with fans in a profound manner.
 In the most significant ways, he gave his all to our sport.
 On behalf of the France family and all of NASCAR, I offer my deepest condolences to Bobby’s family, friends and fans on the loss of a NASCAR giant.